Universidad-Cenfotec/VQSVD-Project/README.md

 # Navigate into the project directory
 cd VQSVD-Project

-# Create a virtual environment
+# Create a virtual environment (Remember that the env should be created with Python3.8)
 python -m venv .venv

 # Activate the virtual environment